szabgab/codeandtalk.com/docs/VIDEOS.md

 For example if this was the title "Foo Bar - Frobnicating the FuzzBazz - Conference 2016" then it looks like the name of the speaker is "Foo Bar" and the event is "Conference 2016".
 We would like the title to be:
 "Frobnicating the FuzzBazz"

+If possible add a field called 'abstract' that will lead to the original page of the talk on the web site of the conference.

+If you can find the slides of the talk, add a field called 'slides' linking to those slides.

 Run `python3 generate.py --html` to generate the web site and to check if the values in the `speakers` field match the filenames.